Skatteetaten/mva-meldingen/docs/english/idportenauthentication/index.md

 - refresh_token

 in cases where it is entirely certain that tokens or secrets are protected from robbers.
 In cases where protection is not certain it is not recommended to use them, thus refresh tokens can for example not be used in an SPA, where the browser is not trusted to protect secrets or tokens.
-It is therefore recommended not to use refresh_tokens in JS / SPA applications or in standalone applications installed on end users personal computers.
-ID-Porten therefore has restrictions on refresh_token use outside of a web applications, where tokens and secrets can be protected server side.
+It is therefore recommended not to use `refresh_tokens` in JS / SPA applications or in standalone applications installed on end users personal computers.
+ID-Porten therefore has restrictions on `refresh_token` use outside of a web applications, where tokens and secrets can be protected server side.

-A refresh_token can have a very long lifespan and is used to issue new access_tokens.
+A `refresh_token` can have a very long lifespan and is used to issue new `access_tokens`.

 ### Klientautentiseringsmetode (Client authentication method)

 Determines what authentication method your integration will be using to authenticate itself (not the end user)

-Select none if refresh_token is not used.
+Select none if `refresh_token` is not used.

 ### Applikasjonstype (Application type)

-It is in this selection that the mentioned refresh_token will be available if web is selected.
+It is in this selection that the mentioned `refresh_token` will be available if web is selected.

-The application type determines whether the application for the integration is considered public or private, which in turn determines whether you can use refresh_tokens.
+The application type determines whether the application for the integration is considered public or private, which in turn determines whether you can use `refresh_tokens`.

 public: